wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-apache-spark-job-server.md

 	wacn.date=""/>

-# Spark Job Server on Azure HDInsight clusters (Windows)
+# Spark Job Server for Azure HDInsight Windows clusters (Preview)

 > [AZURE.NOTE] HDInsight now provides Spark clusters on Linux, which uses Livy to submit jobs remotely to a Spark cluster.
 For information on how to use Livy with HDInsight Spark clusters on Linux, see [Submit Spark jobs remotely using Livy with Spark clusters on HDInsight (Linux)](/documentation/articles/hdinsight-apache-spark-livy-rest-interface).